mollyscheitler/BAIS3250_Final_Project/README.md

 This is the Jupyter Notebook I utilized for the final overall project analysis.
 I included all intitial anlysis from the project check in here, but I also added in additional analysis questions and graphs, stats, etc. I am still working on finishing my final analysis.
 I need to add time series analyses and more statistics for my analysis questions.

 # **Project_Check_In_Slides**
+I utilized Google Slides to create the pages added onto the initial analysis for the project check in.
+I described the outcomes of the univariate and bivariate descriptive statistics.
+Many columns in my dataset are right-skewed with many outliers.
+At the same time, many of my columns are correlated.
+I also described the hypothesis tests I conducted.
+From the 1990s to the 2000s, there is not a significant difference in the unemployment rate.
+As for the 2000s to the 2010s and the 2010s to the 2020s, there was a significant different in the unemployment rate.
+Lastly, I utilized many machine learning techniques.
+I performed a linear regression, logistoc regression, support vector classifier model, k-nearest neighbors classifier model, and decision tree classifier model.
+The best model for my data was the decision tree classifier model with an accuracy score of .8875.

 # **Data Dictionary For All Columns in Final Dataset**